a5221985/tutorials/iOS/ios11_and_swift_4_the_complete_ios_app_development_bootcamp.md

 7. Ask: Do you actually need an app?
 Responsive website is not sufficient?
 	1. Location
 	2. Notification
+	3. Phone related ...
+8. iTunes account is enough to download to devide (Apple Developer program $99 is required when we put it in App store)
+9. Uploading App to App Store

 ### Download Xcode 9 ###
+1. Have enough hard drive (atleast 10 GB)
+	1. About this Mac
+		1. Storage tab
+2. Make sure macOS is updated
+	1. About this Mac (10.13 or above)

 ### A Walkthrough of the Xcode Development Environment ###
 ### Download the Swift Cheat Sheet and a Map of Xcode ###
 ### The Anatomy of an iOS App ###